zhurui1995/Self-Critique_Tree_Search/README.md

 > **Note:** The code will be released once the paper is accepted.

-This repository contains the official implementation for our paper, "[SRTS]".
-We propose a novel framework where a Large Language Model (LLM) agent iteratively improves its reasoning capabilities for code vulnerability detection through a process of **Self-Reflection and Tree Search**.
+This repository contains the official implementation for our paper, "[SCTS]".
+We propose a novel framework where a Large Language Model (LLM) agent iteratively improves its reasoning capabilities for code vulnerability detection through a process of **Self-Critique Tree Search**.

 ## Abstract